 There are several different types of home broadband services available across the UK.

 ADSL is the most common, and cheapest, type of fixed-line home broadband.
 Almost every home in the country can get an ADSL connection, and prices start from under £20 per month.
-It isn't particularly fast by today's standards, but it's entirely sufficient for anything most people are likely to do online.
+It isn't particularly fast by today's standards, but it's sufficient for anything most people are likely to do online.

 ADSL requires an active telephone line (using the national BT Openreach phone network), and most packages include line rental in the price.

-Fibre optic broadband is widely available, and more than 95% of the UK can now get a fibre connection.
+More than 95% of the UK can now get a fibre connection.
 Fibre is much faster than ADSL yet not much more expensive.

 Fibre To The Premises (FTTP) - where fibre optic cable runs into homes - is also available and can provide very high speeds.
 But full-fibre connectivity is not as common as either ADSL or FTTC fibre; fewer than 10% of homes have access to this at present.
 Often, this type of fibre is found in new build homes and blocks of flats.